navya-tripathi/derivatives-risk-engine/README.md

 | Weekly | -$0.80 | $5.82 | [-$11.11, +$8.53] |
 | Monthly | -$0.64 | $11.89 | [-$20.56, +$18.09] |

-Monthly rebalancing has 346% wider P&L dispersion than daily — directly quantifying the Gamma risk that accumulates between hedges.
+Monthly rebalancing has 346% wider P&L dispersion than daily therefore directly quantifying the Gamma risk that accumulates between hedges.
 Daily rebalancing has the most negative mean P&L due to higher transaction costs, demonstrating that perfect hedging is not cost-free even in the GBM world.

 ### 7. Historical Stress Testing with Greek Attribution
 Ran the portfolio through five named historical stress scenarios, decomposing P&L into Delta, Gamma, and Vega contributions: